tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

 * Vitis HLS supports a data-driven model and a control-driven model to structure the execution of tasks in a data flow graph {cite}`ug1399`.
 Details of these models will be discussed below.
-The use of the two models can also mixed in a data flow graph.
+The use of the two models can also be mixed in a data flow graph.

 ## Data-driven Execution Model
 * Under the data-driven model, each task waits for and then executes